openfaas/openfaas.github.io/_posts/2021-08-02-openfaas-kafka-aiven.md

 ### Setup OpenFaaS

-It is possible to use OpenFaaS PRO features with [faasd](http://github.com/openfaas/faasd), but this tutorial will use Kubernetes - i.e. self-hosted, managed Kubernetes, K3s or OpenShift.
+It is possible to use OpenFaaS Pro features with [faasd](http://github.com/openfaas/faasd), but this tutorial will use Kubernetes - i.e. self-hosted, managed Kubernetes, K3s or OpenShift.

 You should already have [OpenFaaS installed](https://docs.openfaas.com/deployment/), and Docker on your system to build new functions.